Webhooks

 for uri) event with the relevant groups for each.

-A task/workflow/external URI change produces a separate event for each group as the content for each group can be different.
+A task/workflow/URL change produces a separate event for each group, as the content for each group can be different.

 Requests